Pet . Therapy. Notes...

 This First-Aid kit is in development – I am continuously adding topics, so be sure to pop back in.
 Please contact me with ideas you would like to explore or tools you would like to share – guest writers are welcome and appreciated!

+My experience is with dogs, but regardless of species, it is about our relationship and the feelings surrounding it, which can be universal.
 If nothing else, know there is no “right” way to grieve.
 There is no metric determining the length of time or severity.
-Your grief is very much tied to the strength of your relationship.
+I believe your grief is very much tied to the strength of your relationship.
 It is also affected by your coping skills, support system (or lack thereof), past experiences, and your pet's role in your life.
-That said, loss is not diminished if you are part of a family unit versus it having been only you and your pet; it is just different.

 So, surrender to your grief.
 Get angry.
+Allow your heart to shatter.
 Have a tantrum.
 Be irritable.
 Cry (it’s a great release).
 Miss.
 Yearn.
 Feel your heartbreak.
 Replay memories in your head.
 Mope around.

 Give yourself permission and space to feel all the feelings.
 No social pleasantries needed.

 But be so, so, so careful not to build a home there (think of it as a sublet apartment).
 We never “move on,” but we must move forward, tucking the memories away safely in our hearts.
 We settle into the AFTER.
 Our pets would not want to see us suffering indefinitely.
-As we work though grief, it begins to manifest with more love than pain.
-I knew I had turned a corner when I found myself smiling and filled with happiness and love as I went through the photos which were once too painful to look at.
+As we work through grief, it begins to manifest with more love than pain.
+I knew I had turned a corner when I found myself smiling as I viewed photos that were once too painful to look at - the shape of my grief had transformed.